Cast Iron Use & Care

 Right before the final quality check, we coat our cookware cooking surfaces with organic flaxseed oil for a durable, stick-resistant finish that’s ready to cook with out of the box.
 Before you use your new FINEX piece for the first time, give it a quick rinse with warm water and dry it completely to remove any sediment that may have settled in the cookware.
 For your first few uses, add a little oil as you start cooking to help preserve the new coating.
 Over time, your FINEX cookware will continue to develop a natural seasoning, which will enhance the stick-resistant surface.

-For an even heating surface, pre-heat your cast iron pan before cooking.
+For an even heating surface, preheat your cast iron pan before cooking.
 We recommend a medium-low heat for a few minutes.
-Cast iron may take a little longer to heat, but it holds on to heat longer, too.
+Cast iron can take longer to warm up, but it holds on to heat longer, too.

 Cast iron is very durable and forgiving.
-Scorched, scratched, rusted pans?
-No problem.
-With a little elbow grease and some quality oil, you can completely return cast iron cookware to its perfect working condition.
+Scorched, scratched or rusted pans can be returned to perfect working condition with a little elbow grease and some quality oil.

-Pre-heat your oven to 400-degrees.
+Preheat your oven to 400 degrees.
 If your pan has rust, gently remove it using steel wool.
-Wash and dry your cast iron thoroughly.
-Once completely dry, apply a very thin layer of flaxseed oil to the entire surface of your cast iron pan—including the outside surface.
-Wipe off any excess oil, then place the pan in your pre-heated oven.
-Bake the pan for one hour at 400-degrees.
+Wash and dry your cast iron cookware thoroughly.
+Once completely dry, apply a very thin layer of flaxseed oil to the entire surface of your cast iron pan (including the outside surface).
+Wipe off any excess oil, then place the pan in your preheated oven.
+Bake the pan for one hour at 400 degrees.
 You can repeat this process to build up your seasoning and maintain the pan for generations.